Unleash The Power of Nature: 10 Beneficial Insects for a Healthy Garden

 Hoverflies are another beneficial insect found in and around the garden.
 These flies feed on many garden pests, such as aphids and caterpillars, and their larvae can help keep garden pests under control.
 Hoverflies are also essential pollinators, helping to ensure that plants are properly fertilized.

-Spiders are also beneficial when it comes to keeping garden pests at bay.
-Spiders feed on various insects, including caterpillars, aphids, and other tiny garden pests.
-They are also essential for pollination, helping to move pollen from flower to flower.
+Spiders are also beneficial for keeping garden pests at bay.
+They feed on various insects, including caterpillars, aphids, and other tiny garden pests.
+Spiders are also essential for pollination, helping to move pollen from flower to flower.

 Praying mantises are one of the most recognizable beneficial insects in the garden.
 These giant, slow-moving insects feed on various garden pests, including caterpillars, aphids, and beetles.
 Praying mantises are also essential pollinators, helping to ensure that plants are properly fertilized.